nafeesalways/nafeesalways/README.md

 ## 👨‍💻 About Me

 I'm a passionate Frontend Developer with expertise in building modern, scalable web applications using the MERN stack.
-With a unique background in Textile Engineering, I bring a blend of technical precision and creative problem-solving to every project.
+With a unique background in Textile Engineering, I bring a blend of technical precision and creative problem-solving to every project[web:11][web:15].

 - 🚀 Currently mastering **Next.js** and **Redux** for enterprise-level applications
 - 🎯 Focused on creating **responsive, accessible, and performant** user experiences